duarm/Congehou-Sun-Days/README.md

 ## How to Play
 ### Controls

-[Z] Homura (Bombs) - A powerful fire attack that incinerates every bullet arround you.
+[Z] Homura (Bombs) - A powerful fire attack that incinerates every bullet around you.

 [X] Time Stop - Stops the time for a limited amount of time.
 (Ironic don't you think?)